-Justin Turner walked onto the field after the World Series.
-Tough questions followed him off it.
+MLB investigating after Justin Turner ‘refused to comply’ with officials during celebration

 By the time the sport reached the postseason, eventually launching separate bubbles in Southern California and Texas, league officials, team officials and players may have thought they were safe from further outbreaks.
 Personnel were not permitted contact with anyone outside the bubble.
 The Dodgers were ensconced in a hotel about 20 minutes from Globe Life Field.

-“There was a point during the shutdown [of March-July] that I was on lot of those phone calls, and I wasn't sure if we'd get to the point of having season,” Turner, the Dodgers' union player representative, said earlier this month.
-“With all the stuff going on in the world right now, I'm proud of the players and staff.
-All the work that's gone into the protocols and making good decisions and the right choices to make sure we were able to have a season.”
+“There was a point during the shutdown [of March-July] that I was on lot of those phone calls, and I wasn’t sure if we’d get to the point of having season,” Turner, the Dodgers’ union player representative, said this month.
+“With all the stuff going on in the world right now, I’m proud of the players and staff.
+All the work that’s gone into the protocols and making good decisions and the right choices to make sure we were able to have a season.”

 Pulling off the postseason under these circumstances required personal sacrifices even beyond those of the regular season.
 Some players whose wives and children chose not to enter the MLB bubble had gone weeks without hugging or even touching them.